Lake Stevens, Washington: Library

-The city's public library is operated by Sno-Isle Libraries, an inter-county system that annexed Lake Stevens in 2008.
-Prior to the annexation, Sno-Isle was contracted to provide library service to the city-owned library, which opened in 1985 at a former pharmacy building.
+The first public library in Lake Stevens opened in 1946 at the home of a local resident and moved into a former post office three years later.
+The city government moved the library to a former pharmacy in 1985 and contracted with Sno-Isle Libraries, an inter-county system that later annexed Lake Stevens in 2008.
 The 2,400 sqft downtown library building was the smallest in the Sno-Isle system and was determined to be unable to support the community's needs, necessitating plans for a replacement in the 2010s.

 Sno-Isle proposed a larger library with 20,000 sqft of space as part of a civic campus on Chapel Hill near Frontier Village, which would cost $17 million and be financed by a bond issue paid through property taxes.
 The bond was approved by voters in the February 2017 election, but fell 749 votes short of meeting the turnout requirement to pass.
 A second attempt in February 2018 was also rejected after failing to meet the 60 percent threshold for bonds.

 The library was demolished in June 2021 as part of renovations to North Cove Park and was replaced with a temporary library at Lundeen Park.
-The proposed library attracted further controversy in January 2022 after the city's mayor proposed leaving the Sno-Isle system and privatizing it, citing an increase in potential bond debt for funding construction of the civic campus; the idea was subsequently scrapped, with the city and Sno-Isle agreeing to continue their partnership.
+Sno-Isle moved into a former police station in August after it was renovated into a new facility with fewer amenities.
+In January 2022, the city government proposed leaving the Sno-Isle system and using levy funds for the proposed civic campus as well as a privatized library system.
+A few days later, the proposal was withdrawn and Sno-Isle announced that it would continue to pursue plans for a permanent library building with $3.1 million in state grants.
+Site clearing at a site on Chapel Hill for the new library began in March 2023; the two-story library building, which will incorporate mass timber construction and include 15,000 sqft of space, is scheduled to begin construction in 2025.